UChicago240h/syllabus/introduction.md

 > newNumbers
 >>> [4,8,15,16,23,42]
 ```
-As we can see here, lists are really successive applications of a binary, left-associative appending operator, thus suggesting that much of our list traversal is going to involve peeling elements from the beginning of a list, rather than the iterative type of reversal
+As we can see here, lists are really successive applications of a binary, left-associative appending operator, thus suggesting that much of our list traversal is going to involve peeling elements from the beginning of a list, rather than the iterative type of traversal.

 ## If/Then